vanruesc/stay/README.md

 }
 ```

-You may, of course, configure Stay's behaviour and take full control of the navigation flow.
+You may also configure Stay's behaviour and take full control of the navigation flow.

 ```javascript
 import Stay from "@vanruesc/stay";